MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to create the first computer game, Pong, in 1972.
+Programming is often used to create art, such as music or visual art.